MokoSan/Stoicon2020/WhatIsStoicism.md

 1. Concerned with Knowledge and Judgement.
 2. Truthfulness with what we say.
-3. Rationality is one of the defining characteristcs of human beings.
+3. Rationality is one of the defining characteristics of human beings.
 4. Logical consistency is given a lot of emphasis.
 5. Make judgements of value and not only of matter of fact.
 6. Our emotional lives are a product of the judgements we make.